simber72/goal-checker/protocols/README.md

 Procols and security goals are specified using the [AnBx notation](https://paolo.science/anbxtutorial/tools/OFMC-tutorial.pdf) and the examples are taken from the [AnBx tool](https://www.dais.unive.it/~modesti/anbx/).

-The following table summarizes the protocols and the security goals:
+The following table summarizes the protocols, the security goals and the negative test cases:

 | Protocol  |  Security goal | Test Case
 | -------- |  --------------------- | ----------------------